-China was caught by surprise by the COVID-19 outbreak – as any other nation would have been – but “thanks” to the SARS outbreak in 2003 (Kamps-Hoffmann 2003), was prepared for it.
+China was caught by surprise by the COVID-19 outbreak – as any other nation would have been – but “thanks” to the experience of the SARS outbreak in 2003 (Kamps-Hoffmann 2003), was prepared for it.
 At first, the epidemic spread within Wuhan and Hubei Province (December 2019, Li Q 2020) and then nationwide to all provinces in January 2020, favored by travelers departing from Wuhan before the Chinese Spring Festival (Zhong 2020, Jia JS 2020).
-However, within 3 weeks from the identification of the new virus, the government ordered the lockdown of more than 50 million people in Wuhan and the surrounding province of Hubei, as well as travel restrictions for hundreds of millions of Chinese citizens.
-This astonishing first in human history achieved what even specialists didn’t dare dream: curbing an epidemic caused by a highly contagious virus (Lau 2020).
+However, within 3 weeks from the identification of the new virus, the government ordered the lockdown of more than 50 million people in Wuhan and the surrounding province of Hubei, as well as strict quarantine measures and travel restrictions for hundreds of millions of Chinese citizens.
+This astonishing first in human history achieved what even specialists did not dare to dream: curbing an epidemic caused by a highly contagious virus (Lau 2020).

 On 7 June, Taiwan (24 million people with a population density of 650/km2) had reported only 443 cases and 7 deaths.
 Most SARS-CoV-2 infections were not autochthonous.
-As of 6 April 2020, 321 cases were imported by Taiwanese citizens who had travelled once or more to 37 countries for tourism, business, work, or study (Liu JY 2020).
+As of 6 April 2020, 321 imported cases were reported in Taiwanese citizens who had travelled to 37 different countries for tourism, business, work, or study (Liu JY 2020).
 From the beginning, Taiwan drew on its SARS experience to focus on protecting health care workers’ safety and strengthening pandemic response (Schwartz 2020 + The Guardian, 13 March 2020).
-An early study suggested that identifying and isolating symptomatic patients alone might not suffice to contain the epidemic and recommended more generalized measures such as social distancing (Cheng HY 2020).
+An early study suggested that identifying and isolating symptomatic patients alone might not suffice to contain the spread of the virus and recommended more generalized measures such as social distancing (Cheng HY 2020).
 Big data analytics were used in containing the epidemic.
-On one occasion, authorities offered self-monitoring and self-quarantine to 627,386 persons who potentially had contact with the more than 3,000 passengers of a cruise ship.
-These passengers had disembarked at Keelung Harbor in Taiwan for a 1-day tour five days before the COVID-19 outbreak on the Diamond Princess cruise ship on February 5, 2020 (Chen CM 2020).
+On one occasion, authorities offered self-monitoring and self-quarantine to 627.386 people who were potential contacts of more than 3000 passengers of a cruise ship.
+These passengers had disembarked at Keelung Harbor in Taiwan for a 1-day tour five days before the COVID-19 outbreak on the Diamond Princess cruise ship on February 5th, 2020 (Chen CM 2020).

-Vietnam, too, did remarkably well.
-One hundred days after the first SARS-CoV-2 case was reported in Vietnam on January 23rd, 270 cases were confirmed, with no deaths.
-Although there was a high proportion of asymptomatic and imported cases as well as evidence for substantial pre-symptomatic transmission, Vietnam controlled SARS-CoV-2 spread through the early introduction of mass communication, meticulous contact-tracing with strict quarantine, and international travel restrictions (Pham QT 2020).
+Vietnam did remarkably well too.
+One hundred days after the first SARS-CoV-2 case was reported in Vietnam on January 23rd, only 270 cases had been confirmed, with no deaths.
+Although there was a high proportion of asymptomatic and imported cases as well as evidence for substantial pre-symptomatic transmission, Vietnam controlled the spread of SARS-CoV-2 through the early introduction of mass communication, meticulous contact-tracing with strict quarantine, and international travel restrictions (Pham QT 2020).

-Finally, in Japan, public adherence to the rules, along with cluster tracing and a ban on mass gatherings, seem to have helped in bringing the outbreak under control.
-Where widespread mask use and hygiene is a normal part of etiquette, combatting SARS-CoV-2 is easier (Looi 2020).
+Finally, in Japan, public adherence to the rules, along with cluster tracing and a ban on mass gatherings, helped bring the outbreak under control.
+Where widespread mask use and hygiene is a normal part of etiquette, combatting SARS-CoV-2 is a lot easier (Looi 2020).

 Experiences from these countries show that effective testing and contact tracing, combined with physical distancing measures, can keep the pandemic at bay and an economy open.
 Health is the key to wealth.

-One additional possible reason for the delay in recognizing the encroaching epidemic in Italy might have been the Italian ‘suspected case definition for COVID-19’.
-It included (like the suspected case definitions recommended at that time by WHO) the mandatory epidemiological criteria of ‘history of travel to China or in contact with a person from China’ before requesting a PCR test.
-A strict application of this case definition discouraged testing suspected pneumonia cases where the link with China was not clear (which would eventually happen everywhere after the first asymptomatic infections).
-The anesthesiologist who eventually requested the PCR test for Mattia, the Italian patient #1, did it “under her own responsibility since not in line with MOH guidelines”.
+One additional reason for the delay in recognizing the encroaching epidemic in Italy might have been the Italian ‘suspected COVID-19 case definition”.
+Following the suspected case definition recommended at that time by WHO, it included the epidemiological criteria of ‘history of travel to China or contact with a person coming from China’ before requesting a PCR test.
+A strict application of this case definition discouraged testing of suspected pneumonia cases where the link with China was not clear (which would eventually happen everywhere after the first asymptomatic chains of infections).
+The young anesthesiologist in Codogno who eventually requested the PCR test for Mattia, the Italian patient #1, did it “under her own responsibility since not in line with MOH guidelines”.

-Furthermore, in Germany’s public health system, SARS-CoV-2 testing is not restricted to a central laboratory as in many other nations but can be conducted at quality-controlled laboratories throughout the country.
+Furthermore, in Germany’s public health system, SARS-CoV-2 testing was not restricted to central laboratories as in many other nations but could be conducted at quality-controlled laboratories throughout the country.
 Thanks to reliable PCR methods that had been developed by the end of January from the Drosten group at Berlin’s Charité (Corman 2020), within a few weeks the overall capacity reached half a million PCR tests a week.
 The same low fatality rate is seen in South Korea, another country with high testing rates.